 AI-powered bots are infiltrating the contact center—but not in the way most media reports have predicted.
 Instead of replacing human associates, intelligent virtual assistants (IVAs) are helping associates work faster and more efficiently, and ultimately increase customer satisfaction.
 And so, the question that most executives face is not whether to use IVAs/bots, but rather, how to integrate them effectively and efficiently in a partnership with employees.

-By 2021, digital labor, including the use of bots, will become a key feature in contact centers, forecasts Aragon Research.
+Aragon Research forecasts that digital labor, including the use of bots, will become a key feature in contact centers.
 The research firm identified three key reasons behind the emergence of the AI-based contact center:

 - Customer expectations are rising faster than enterprises can respond